ikuosaito1989/simokser/README.md

 # simokser

 Json-server is now more user-friendly.

-The first is to create one Json file for one API, which prevents the json file from getting bloated.
-The second is to create an API for errors by simply changing the json file.
+- One Json file is created for one API, which prevents the json file from becoming bloated.
+- Error APIs can be created by simply changing the json file.
+- The mock server can be restarted when the json file is changed.

 ## Getting started